ksq/learnR/quick-start/why-r.md

 #### It's flexible

 R is a carefully designed dynamic script language.
-It is highly flexible to allow programming styles of multiple paradigms like object-oriented programming, functional programming, meta programming, and etc. Its flexibility enables you to write robust code to perform a wide range of data operations.
+It is highly flexible to allow programming styles of multiple paradigms like object-oriented programming, functionality programming, meta programming, and etc. Its flexibility enables you to write robust code to perform a wide range of data operations.

 #### It's reproducible